BALASUBRAMANIYANB/BALASUBRAMANIYANB/README.md

 # 💫 About Me:
 ### Hey there! 👋 I'm **Balasubramaniyan B.** 🚀
-A passionate **Cybersecurity Enthusiast** and **Developer** from Coimbatore, TN.
+A passionate **Cybersecurity Enthusiast**,**Penetration Tester** and **Developer** from Coimbatore, TN.
 I thrive on solving complex security challenges and making the web a safer place!
 Here’s a little about what I do:

 ---

 ### 💻 **What I Do**:
-- **🔐 Cybersecurity & Ethical Hacking**: Specializing in **Web Application and Network Penetration Testing**, continuously hunting vulnerabilities and securing systems.
+- **🔐 Cybersecurity & Ethical Hacking**: Specializing in **Web Application and Network Penetration Testing (VAPT)**, continuously hunting vulnerabilities and securing systems.
+- **📈 Security Operations Center (SOC)**: Skilled in monitoring, analyzing, and responding to security alerts and incidents to maintain robust cybersecurity defenses.
 - **🐍 Python Scripting**: Automating security tasks and building powerful, efficient tools for penetration testing.
 - **🛡️ Bash Scripting Master**: Developed a comprehensive **IT Security Log Analyzer** to detect suspicious activities and enhance system auditing.
 - **🗄️ SQL Specialist**: Adept at database management and identifying **SQL injection vulnerabilities**.